Procedures

 Support a child at home

-Use this procedure to support children and families through a support service case or intervention with parental agreement.
-The procedure explains how to work with a child, their family and members of their community to reduce the likelihood of future harm to the child, with a pregnant woman to reduce the likelihood of harm to their unborn child after birth, and to support a young person aged 18 or over, who has been in care and requires ongoing support with their transition to adulthood. -
+Use this procedure when opening a support service case or undertaking intervention with parental agreement.
+The procedure explains how to work with a pregnant person to reduce the likelihood of harm to their unborn child after birth, to support a young person aged 18 or over, who has been in care and requires ongoing support with their transition to adulthood and a child, their family and members of their community to reduce the likelihood of future harm to the child. -

 Support a child in care

-Use this procedure to work with children in a care arrangement to ensure their ongoing safety, wellbeing and belonging needs are met and that they are listened to and involved in planning and decision making.
+Use this procedure to work with children in a care arrangement to ensure their ongoing safety, belonging and wellbeing needs are met and that they are listened to and involved in planning and decision making.
 The procedure explains how to promote the safe care and connection of Aboriginal and Torres Strait Islander children, in care arrangements, with their family, community and culture. -

 Provide and review care